How Spain reached their first World Cup final

 Solid start ended emphatically by Japan

 Spain cruised through their opening two group games, with a 3-0 win over Costa Rica followed by a 5-0 drubbing of Zambia which safely secured a passage through to the knockout stages.
-But, in their final group game came a surprise 4-0 loss to Japan, with three first-half goals preceding Mina Tanaka’s 82nd-minute effort.
-After eight goals in two games, conceding none, few would have predicted such a comprehensive loss for Spain in their final group game.
-The defeat prompted changes, the most notable of which was goalkeeper Cata Coll replacing Misa Rodriguez.
+But their final group game resulted in a surprise 4-0 loss to Japan, with three first-half goals preceding Mina Tanaka’s 82nd-minute effort.
+After eight goals in two games, conceding none, few would have predicted such a comprehensive defeat.
+It prompted changes, the most notable of which was goalkeeper Cata Coll replacing Misa Rodriguez.

 Switzerland brushed aside